code-423n4/2022-12-escher/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   13
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  525
-- How many external imports are there?:
+- How many external imports are there?: 10
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  5
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   composition
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  100%
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   false
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  false
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  No token
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: No
-- Does it use a timelock function?:
+- Does it use a timelock function?:  No
-- Is it an NFT?:
+- Is it an NFT?: ERC721 are part of it
-- Does it have an AMM?:
+- Does it have an AMM?:   No
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   false
-- Does it use rollups?:
+- Does it use rollups?:   false
-- Is it multi-chain?:
+- Is it multi-chain?:  false
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
 ```

 # Tests